TheSoftDiamond/BrutalCompanyMinusExtraReborn/README.md

 <details>
   <summary>Compatibility</summary>

 This section shows a list of mods and how compatible they are with BCMER.
-I will not be listing any mods from the Modded Events, as you can find them [here](https://bcmer.softdiamond.net/events/) or in the readme under list of modded events.
-Please note that this list is subject to potential changes as features/changes to BCMER/the mod itself could break compatibility.
+This list is not an extensive list of mods that are supported by Brutal, as in the case of modded events, as you can find them [here](https://bcmer.softdiamond.net/events/) or in the readme under list of modded events.
+Please note that this list is subject to potential changes as features/changes to BCMER/other mods could break compatibility at any given moment.

 The levels of compatibility are color coded to represent the level of compatibility:

 🟢 (Compatible) - No known issues.
-Very minor bugs, if any present at all.
+Very minor bugs, if any present at all and will not affect gameplay

+🟡 (Mostly Compatible) - Bugs or Issues when present are minor, and, depending on the situation, issues can likely be bypassed or prevented in one way or another via config options.

 🟠 (Partial) - Partial compatiblity.
-Bugs, or issues may be present.
-For most part should work normally.
+Bugs, or issues are present.
+Some features should work, but things are not fully guaranteed and could potentially cause conflict.

 🔴 (Incompatible) - Not compatible for one reason or another.
-Most likely will result in conflicts, bugs, softlocks or crashes.
+Most likely will result in heavy conflicts, bugs, softlocks or crashes.

 🟣 (Planned) - Planned compatibility.
 Parts of, or completely all of BCMER or/and mod may not work as expected.
 Potentially no documented behavior on interaction between said mods.
+Refer to notes for more information.

+🔵 (Untested/Unknown) - No data reported between the compatibility level, or at very minimum, surface level testing done, Not all cases are considered.
 Refer to notes for more information.

 | Mod Name | Status | Notes |
 |------------|-------------|--------------|